forem/forem/docs/frontend/linting-formatting.md

 ## Husky and lint-staged

-The code base uses a pre-commit hooks that is enabled by the [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) tools.
+The code base uses a pre-commit hook that is enabled by the [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) tools.
 The pre-commit hook runs eslint before frontend code is committed.
 If there are any issues that can